vippsas/vipps-magento/docs/documentation.md

 ![Screenshot of Vipps MobilePay Configuration Area](images/vipps_basic.png)

-After that, all information related to the Vipps/MobilePay payment module will be stored into two files:
+After that, all information related to the Payment module will be stored into two files:

 * `{project_root}/var/log/vipps_exception.log`
 * `{project_root}/var/log/vipps_debug.log`

-*Requests Profiling* is a page in the Adobe Commerce *Admin panel* that helps you to track a communication between Vipps MobilePay and Adobe Commerce.
+*Requests Profiling* is a page in the Adobe Commerce that helps you to track a communication between Vipps MobilePay and Adobe Commerce.
 You can find the page under *System* > *Vipps*.

 ![Screenshot of Request Profiling Grid](images/request_profiling.png)